jgrewe/guppy/README.md

 In order to build program a recent C++11 compatible compiler is needed (g++ 4.8 tested).
 Further guppy depends on the following third party
 libraries:

+- CMake
 - openCV2
 - HDF5 (version 1.8 or higher)
 - nix
 - Boost

-Note: so far, use the Makefile to build it
+Clone the repo, change into the folder and create a 'build' directory.
+Change into it and execute cmake

+> cmake ..

+When cmake does not report any errors just build with

+> make

 Usage
 -----